-During the rare occcasions that our customers experience water supply disruptions, we recognise those in vulnerable circumstances may feel heightened anxiety and be more severely impacted than our typical customers.
-To minimise these impacts, we aim to implement customer journeys that deliver in several key ways:
+During the rare occasions when our customers experience a disruption to their water supply, we recognise that those in vulnerable circumstances may feel heightened anxiety and be more severely impacted than others.
+To help reduce this impact, we are designing end-to-end customer journeys that offer timely, clear and compassionate support.
+The graphic below sets out the key elements of this approach.